Boot Barn (NYSE:BOOT) Updates FY 2023 Earnings Guidance

-Boot Barn (NYSE:BOOT – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
+Boot Barn (NYSE:BOOT – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $6.41-$6.41 for the period, compared to the consensus earnings per share estimate of $5.56.
 The company issued revenue guidance of $1.74 billion-$1.74 billion, compared to the consensus revenue estimate of $1.54 billion.Boot Barn also updated its Q1 2023 guidance to $1.14-$1.14 EPS.

-Several analysts have issued reports on the stock.
-Piper Sandler upgraded shares of Boot Barn from a neutral rating to an overweight rating and upped their price target for the company from $109.00 to $121.00 in a research report on Friday, May 6th.
-Craig Hallum cut their price target on shares of Boot Barn from $162.00 to $145.00 in a research report on Wednesday, May 11th.
-Robert W. Baird upgraded shares of Boot Barn from a neutral rating to an outperform rating and set a $115.00 price target for the company in a research report on Friday, May 27th.
-StockNews.com assumed coverage on shares of Boot Barn in a research report on Thursday, March 31st.
-They set a hold rating for the company.
-Finally, Zacks Investment Research upgraded shares of Boot Barn from a hold rating to a buy rating and set a $101.00 price target for the company in a research report on Monday, May 16th.
-Four investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of Buy and a consensus target price of $121.67.
+A number of research firms recently issued reports on BOOT.
+Zacks Investment Research upgraded shares of Boot Barn from a hold rating to a buy rating and set a $101.00 price objective for the company in a report on Monday, May 16th.
+Piper Sandler upgraded shares of Boot Barn from a neutral rating to an overweight rating and raised their price objective for the stock from $109.00 to $121.00 in a report on Friday, May 6th.
+Robert W. Baird upgraded shares of Boot Barn from a neutral rating to an outperform rating and set a $115.00 target price for the company in a research note on Friday, May 27th.
+Craig Hallum reduced their target price on shares of Boot Barn from $162.00 to $145.00 in a research note on Wednesday, May 11th.
+Finally, StockNews.com assumed coverage on shares of Boot Barn in a research note on Thursday, March 31st.
+They issued a hold rating for the company.
+Four analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has a consensus rating of Buy and a consensus price target of $121.67.

-In other Boot Barn news, Director Peter Starrett bought 1,200 shares of the firm’s stock in a transaction on Friday, May 27th.
-The stock was acquired at an average price of $80.89 per share, with a total value of $97,068.00.
-Following the completion of the purchase, the director now owns 10,799 shares of the company’s stock, valued at $873,531.11.
-The acquisition was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, insider John Hazen sold 1,087 shares of the firm’s stock in a transaction that occurred on Wednesday, May 25th.
-The shares were sold at an average price of $66.69, for a total transaction of $72,492.03.
-Following the transaction, the insider now directly owns 15,319 shares of the company’s stock, valued at approximately $1,021,624.11.
-The disclosure for this sale can be found here.
-Insiders sold 24,180 shares of company stock valued at $2,152,991 over the last 90 days.
-0.86% of the stock is currently owned by company insiders.
+In other Boot Barn news, insider John Hazen sold 11,254 shares of the stock in a transaction on Monday, March 21st.
+The stock was sold at an average price of $100.44, for a total value of $1,130,351.76.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, Director Peter Starrett bought 1,200 shares of Boot Barn stock in a transaction on Friday, May 27th.
+The stock was acquired at an average price of $80.89 per share, for a total transaction of $97,068.00.
+Following the purchase, the director now owns 10,799 shares of the company’s stock, valued at $873,531.11.
+The disclosure for this purchase can be found here.
+Insiders have sold a total of 24,180 shares of company stock valued at $2,152,991 over the last quarter.
+Corporate insiders own 0.86% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Neo Ivy Capital Management bought a new position in shares of Boot Barn during the fourth quarter valued at approximately $49,000.
-Captrust Financial Advisors increased its position in shares of Boot Barn by 161.6% during the first quarter.
-Captrust Financial Advisors now owns 1,541 shares of the company’s stock valued at $146,000 after acquiring an additional 952 shares in the last quarter.
-Allianz Asset Management GmbH bought a new stake in shares of Boot Barn during the fourth quarter valued at approximately $207,000.
-CIBC World Markets Inc. bought a new stake in shares of Boot Barn during the fourth quarter valued at approximately $221,000.
-Finally, Neuberger Berman Group LLC bought a new stake in shares of Boot Barn during the first quarter valued at approximately $237,000.
+A number of institutional investors and hedge funds have recently bought and sold shares of BOOT.
+Morgan Stanley boosted its holdings in Boot Barn by 25.7% in the second quarter.
+Morgan Stanley now owns 219,259 shares of the company’s stock worth $18,428,000 after acquiring an additional 44,800 shares in the last quarter.
+LPL Financial LLC acquired a new stake in Boot Barn in the third quarter worth about $345,000.
+Barclays PLC boosted its holdings in Boot Barn by 80.9% in the fourth quarter.
+Barclays PLC now owns 137,179 shares of the company’s stock worth $16,880,000 after acquiring an additional 61,342 shares in the last quarter.
+Guggenheim Capital LLC acquired a new stake in Boot Barn in the fourth quarter worth about $300,000.
+Finally, CIBC World Markets Inc. acquired a new stake in Boot Barn in the fourth quarter worth about $221,000.

 Boot Barn Holdings, Inc, a lifestyle retail chain, operates specialty retail stores in the United States.
 The company's specialty retail stores offer western and work-related footwear, apparel, and accessories for men, women, and kids.
 It offers boots, shirts, jackets, hats, belts and belt buckles, handbags, western-style jewelry, rugged footwear, outerwear, overalls, denim, and flame-resistant and high-visibility clothing.